wlggdm/chromium-layout/README.md

 If you are familiar with android, it is easy to get started

+However, this is just a preliminary framework for the layout.
+If you want to use it in depth, you need to be familiar with the code and extend it.

 # using layout

 * First you need write a layout xml file like this